ethan0905/ft_transcendence/README.md

 For backend, you can use Postman to test your api request.
 I am using Insomnia which is more minimalist and pleasant to use.
 https://insomnia.rest/download

+`yarn start:dev` --> to run the backend application
+use insomnia to interact using POST resquest
+`docker-compose up backend -d` --> to build your postgres database

 Step to install the backend:
 `nest new backend` --> to create the repository
 remove all useless .controller and .service files inside src